 It’s also how I first learned about the Negro Leagues.
 We had dozens of different sets of cards for teams like the 1927 Yankees and 1967 Red Sox, but I distinctly remember asking my father why there was a set that looked different from the rest.
 He said, “That’s the set for the Negro Leagues,” and explained to me that before Jackie Robinson became the first black player in Major League Baseball, African-Americans could only play in their own league.

 The story of the Negro Leagues added a new layer to my fascination with baseball history.
-After Jackie Robinson, many other former NL players became MLB players: Hank Aaron, Dank Bankhead, Minnie Miñoso, and Willie Mays, to name a few of the greatest players in Major League history.
+After Jackie Robinson, many other former NL players became MLB players: Hank Aaron, Dan Bankhead, Minnie Miñoso, and Willie Mays, to name a few of the greatest players in Major League history.
 Had Jackie Robinson failed, we may never have heard of any of them.
-You might not even know that the Negro Leagues even existed.
+You might not even know that the Negro Leagues ever existed.

 When I speak to Negro Leagues Museum president Bob Kendrick, I’m immediately uplifted.
 I feel his smile radiating through the phone; his positivity is inspiring, especially given the reason for our call.
 Amidst rising racial tensions in our country, the Negro Leagues Museum has been in the news for all the wrong reasons.